The Pros and Cons of Legalized Marijuana

 - Many worry that marijuana is a gateway drug and could lead to more problems with addiction.

 - Some argue that there is not enough clear, concise evidence to prove that marijuana is beneficial in the treatment of HIV or AIDS compared to other pain management medications.

 - Despite popular belief, you CAN be addicted to marijuana and legalization could make it more widely available, especially to youth who can sneak into their parents’ medicine cabinet (much like they do for existing prescription drugs).
 It is especially bad for youth to use marijuana because they are still developing cognitively and marijuana can alter this important time of development.

 - There are better ways to strengthen our economy like lowering mortgage/interest rates.

-- Sounds good but according to similar legalization models in the past (alcohol specifically) it doesn’t work.
-Looking at the alcohol model, the US collects a lot of tax money from the sale of alcohol each year, however they spend more in the management of consequences of alcohol consumption.
+- Sounds good but according to similar legalization models in the past (alcohol specifically), it doesn’t work.
+Looking at the alcohol model, the US collects a lot of tax money from the sale of alcohol each year, however, they spend more on the management of consequences of alcohol consumption.